Reviewing strings in Firefox desktop

 • Check if a changeset is removing strings.
 This should happen only when a string landed in Nightly and was removed during the same cycle, or at the beginning of a release cycle when a group of strings becomes unused in all shipping versions.

-IMPORTANT: Patches including Fluent migrations need to be kept in quarantine, and can only be pushed to gecko-strings following the process described in this document.
+IMPORTANT: Patches including Fluent migrations need to be kept in the update branch, and can only be merged into main following the process described in this document.

 Run compare-locales against a localization repository